Choosing the Right Topic for Your Self-Help Book

-2. Define your audience – i.e. your reader
+Define your audience – i.e., your reader.

-3. Write about what you know and love
+Write about what you know and love.

-Before you even begin to gather your ideas and put together your book outline, carefully consider exactly what you want to say, who you want to say it to, and why you want to share it.
+Before you even begin to gather your ideas and put together your book outline, carefully consider what you want to say, who you want to say it to, and why you want to share it.
+Having the answers to these three questions will guide you in choosing the best topic for your book.

 Don’t choose a topic that is too broad.
+One book cannot cover everything.
+Zoom in.

 Note: Don’t confuse the topic with the book title.
 That comes later.
+(Although sometimes it can be the same thing.)

 Your book topic answers the question, “What is this book about?”
 It covers the subject of the book, whereas the title is the name given to the book.